 Hemothorax Treatment After Car Accident

-The goal of treatment is to remove any air or blood in the pleural cavity, which is done by inserting a tune through the chest wall to drain the cavity.
+The goal of treatment is to remove any air or blood in the pleural cavity, which is done by inserting a tube through the chest wall to drain the cavity.
 The tube is kept inserted for several days or until the lung can expand properly on its own.

 In cases involving serious trauma, the bleeding often continues and surgery may be necessary.
 If the patient suffers significant blood loss, he/she may require a blood transfusion.
 When the bleeding stops, and the air and blood are drained from the cavity, the chest wall is then stitched together, and the incision is sealed with a dressing until the wound heals completely.

 If you have been in a car accident, and you are likely experiencing a rapid heart rate and rapid shallow breathing, you may have sustained chest trauma, which has led to hemothorax.
-It is important to get yourself examined by a doctor immediately, because if not treated promptly, the condition can quickly aggravate.
+It is important to get yourself examined by a doctor immediately because if not treated promptly, the condition can quickly aggravate.